 The University of Pennsylvania’s patent policy establishes a partnership between the University and its faculty, staff and students that facilitates the protection and commercialization of intellectual property developed at Penn.
 It provides a means for Inventors to receive a generous share of any income that is derived from the licensing of inventions they create as Penn employees and creates a means for faculty members to participate in company formation, receive equity and conduct personal consulting activities with outside companies.
 In addition, it helps to manage and resolve potential conflicts of interest between the institution and its Inventors.

-Read Penn’s policies regarding intellectual property contained in the Penn Patent and Tangible Research Property Policies and Procedures.
+Read Penn’s policies regarding intellectual property contained in the Patent Policy.

 Conflicts of Interest Policies

 Guidelines for Use of Penn Trademarks

 Background: The name “Penn” and symbols associated with the University of Pennsylvania such as the university seal and the (Penn “P”) are registered trademarks.
 Unauthorized use of trademarks on goods or services offered for sale is counterfeiting and is punishable under both federal and state laws.

 PCI is authorized to grant licenses for use of Penn’s trademarks on items offered for sale.
 The most important objective of the licensing program is to guard against inappropriate use of Penn’s trademarks.
 The quality of the product bearing the trademark and the design incorporating the trademark are reviewed prior to licensing.

 Guidelines: Any items offered for sale to the public bearing Penn’s trademarks must be licensed.
 There are no exceptions.
 However, items acquired by a University department or affiliated group via a University purchase order for internal University use do not require a license.